UtahTriangle/Laws/Constitution.md

 Our Chapter shall establish the Academic Council to oversee each Brother's mission to maintain a creditable scholastic record and promote the welfare of their professions and fields of study.

-The Academic Concil shall consist of [Academic Counselor](#), the President, and the Vice President of our Chapter.
+The Academic Council shall consist of [Academic Counselor](#), the President, and the Vice President of our Chapter.

 The Academic Council shall act as the executors and custodians of our Chapter's [Academic Plan](#) and shall work to encourage each Brother's in the rigorous study of their University coursework.

 The Brothers of our Chapter's Academic Council shall be the only Brothers authorized to see our Chapter's grade reports. **These Brothers shall keep the contents of these grade reports confidential under all circumstances** and shall use the information of the reports only in the execution of our Chapter's Academic Plan and the betterment of our Chapter's creditable scholastic record.

-The Academic Council shall submit proposals for revocation of membership to our Chapter's Judicial Board for members who have routinely failed to fulfill [their commitment to maintaining a creditble scholastic record](#).
+The Academic Council shall submit proposals for revocation of membership to our Chapter's Judicial Board for members who have routinely failed to fulfill [their commitment to maintaining a creditable scholastic record](#).

 #### Academic Counselor